simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 **[Parameters]**

-- `value`: list or tuple or Array
+- `value`: Array or list or tuple
-  - Iterable value (list, tuple, or Array) to set.
+  - Iterable value (Array, list, or tuple) to set.

 ### `_convert_other_val_to_array` method docstring

-If comparison's other value is list value, then convert it to Array instance.<hr>
+If a comparison's other value is list value, then convert it to Array instance.<hr>

 **[Parameters]**

 - `other`: *
-  - Other value to compare.
+  - The other value to compare.

 <hr>

 **[Returns]**

 - `converted_val`: *
   - Converted value.
-If other value is list, then this will be Array type.
-Otherwise this will be returned directly (not to be converted).
+If the other value is a list, this value becomes Array type.
+Otherwise, this interface returns its value directly (skips conversion).

 ### `_convert_range_to_list` method docstring

-Convert argument value to list that if specified value is range type.<hr>
+Convert argument value to list if a specified value is a range type.<hr>

 **[Parameters]**

-- `value`: list or tuple or range or Array
+- `value`: Array or list or tuple or range
   - Target value.

 <hr>

 **[Returns]**

-- `value`: list or tuple or Array
+- `value`: Array or list or tuple
   - Converted value.

 ### `_get_builtin_int_from_index` method docstring

-Get Python builtin integer from index value.<hr>
+Get Python built-in integer from index value.<hr>

 **[Parameters]**

 - `index`: Int or int
-  - Specified array's index.
+  - Specified an array's index.

 <hr>